Questions to ask when buying a used car

 Make sure you ask the right questions when you’re buying a used car with our comprehensive guide

-Buying privately is slightly more risky than doing so through a dealer because there aren’t as many legal protections for you as a buyer.
-You need to be absolutely sure about the car before any money changes hands.
+Buying a used car privately carries a little more risk than buying through a dealer, as there aren’t as many legal protections for the buyer.
+For this reason, it’s particularly important to be sure about the car before handing over money to a private seller.

 Read on to find out all the questions you need to ask when buying a used car; it’s something of a checklist, so you could try writing them all down in a notebook or on your phone so when you go to see the car you don’t forget anything.

 Can the car be legally sold?